Data visualization cookbook for the Center for Rural Innovation

 Bright Mint:

-This default palette is not always the best choice, depending on your data’s format.
+This default palette is not always the best choice.
+The best color palette will depend on your data’s format and content.

-If you are comparing two categories (e.g., Rural vs. Nonrural), I recommend using either the Mid Teal and Mid Purple palette
+If you are comparing two categories, I also recommend using the Mid Teal and Mid Purple palette

 or the Mid Blue and Mid Orange palette.